top of page

 I am co-founder of The International Scientific Society for Mild Approaches in Assisted Reproduction, which conducts workshops and conferences to promote research and training in milder, accessible and safer approaches in IVF.

 I have worked in the NHS for nearly four decades, and alongside my medical career I have always contributed to humanitarian causes and community initiatives.
-I am Vice Chair and Board member of the British Red Cross and during Covid I led a campaign to encourage vaccination take-up in BAME communities and am currently contributing to a research project on addressing health inequalities; I am also a Board member of the Human Fertilisation and Embryology Authority, where I lead on DEI.
+I was Vice Chair and Board member of the British Red Cross and during Covid I led a campaign to encourage vaccination take-up in BAME communities and am currently contributing to a research project on addressing health inequalities; I am also a Board member of the Human Fertilisation and Embryology Authority, where I lead on DEI.

 I am Chair of The Pipeline, a consultancy that promotes gender parity in organisational leadership.
 Equality in the workplace is inextricably linked with fairer outcomes for women and disadvantaged communities in every area of life, not least the health service.